OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

 The following updates of the Guide have been made in version 1.2.

+* Allow SPDX 3 as a possible format for an OpenChain Telco SBOM.
+* Add a recommendation on file naming.
 * Add a section about "Encryption and storage of SBOM".
 * Add the fact that the Guide complies with the CISA minimum elements.
 * PackageLicenseConcluded and PackageLicenseDeclared cannot be both NOASSERTION.
+* Add the fact that Package-URL is now an ECMA standard.